Graceemeruwa/BOSTON_HOUSE_PREDICTION/README.md

 - **Make Another Prediction**: The app also includes a "Make another prediction" button that allows the user to clear all the input fields and make a new prediction.

-## Preview

-_Insert an animated GIF or screenshot showcasing the web app here._

 ## Technologies Used

 - Python